PaulDuvall/aws-5-mins/network-firewall/README.md

 You can find the 5-minute video that walks through all of the steps described here.

-In this episode, we'll be looking at TBD
+In this episode, we'll be looking at AWS Network Firewall.

 TBD